jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 If the matrix contains discrete values (either numeric or character), colors should be specified as a named vector to make it possible for the mapping from discrete values to colors.
-If there is no name for the color, the order of colors corresponds to the order of `unique(mat)`.
-Note now the legend is generated from the color mapping vector.
+If there is no name for the color vector, the order of colors corresponds to the order of `unique(mat)`.
+Note now the legend is generated from the color mapping vector and it is a "discrete legend".

-Following sets colors for a discrete numeric matrix (you don't need to convert it to a character matrix).
+In the following example, we set colors for a discrete numeric matrix.
+You don't need to convert it to a character matrix, just set the numbers as "names" of the color vector.

 ```r